emidec/emidec.github.io/_pages/publications.md

 **"You Know What to Do": Proactive Detection of YouTube Videos Targeted by Coordinated Hate Attacks**
 22nd ACM Conference on Computer-Supported Cooperative Work and Social Computing (CSCW 2019)

+Bristena Oprisanu, Christophe Dessimoz, and Emiliano De Cristofaro
+**How Much Does GenoGuard Really Guard?
+An Empirical Analysis of Long-Term Security for Genomic Data**
+17th ACM CCS Workshop on Privacy in the Electronic Society (WPES 2019)

 Aravindh Raman, Sagar Joglekar, Emiliano De Cristofaro, Nishanth Sastry, Gareth Tyson
 **Challenges in the Decentralized Web: The Mastodon Case**
 19th ACM Internet Measurement Conference (IMC 2019)